 It’s well known that Director James Cameron was more concerned with pleasing his audience than being 100% historically accurate with his portrayal of some of the Titanic movies’ most well-known characters and plot lines.
-At 30 James Street, we thought we’d delve into the movie Titanic facts and fictions and separate the truth from the hearsay.
+So, we thought we’d delve into some Titanic facts and fictions – and separate the truth from the hearsay.

 Movie characters and actual RMS Titanic passengers

-Ida Straus and her husband Isidor were first-class passengers on board the RMS Titanic.
-Ida refused to board a lifeboat, stating how she simply couldn’t leave her husband and other women and children who she felt should have boarded before she did; she is famous for telling her husband,
+Ida Straus and her husband Isidor were also first-class passengers on board the RMS Titanic.
+Ida refused to board a lifeboat, stating that she simply could not leave her husband and other women and children who she felt should have boarded before she did.
+She is famous for telling her husband,

 “We have lived together for many years.
 Wherever you go, I go”

 Upon Officer Lowe’s return to rescue any remaining survivors, a scene in the movie shows a woman and her baby frozen to death by the ice-cold water.
 Sadly, this was also true.
-As Officer Lowe returned with a lifeboat to rescue any missing passengers from the wreckage, he discovered the couple frozen to death, the baby cradled in her mother’s arms.
+As Officer Lowe returned with a lifeboat to rescue any missing passengers from the wreckage, he discovered the couple frozen to death – with the baby cradled in her mother’s arms.

 Molly Brown, played in the movie by Kathy Bates, who returns to look for any remaining survivors, was a real woman who was aboard the RMS Titanic.

-As shown in the movie, pieces of the iceberg that ultimately caused the RMS Titanic to founder actually came onto the promenade deck of the ship.
-Survivors have confirmed this story of the iceberg’s pieces being on thrown onto the ship.
-Another historically accurate fact from Titanic the movie.
+As shown in the movie, pieces of the iceberg that caused the demise of the RMS Titanic actually came onto the promenade deck of the ship.
+Survivors have confirmed recollections of the iceberg’s pieces being thrown onto the ship.
+Here lies another historical accuracy in Titanic the movie.

-All the scenes from Cameron’s film show the actual RMS Titanic ship leaving port, journeying en route and then sinking within the movie’s running time of approximately 2 hours and 40 minutes.
+All the scenes from Cameron’s film show the RMS Titanic ship leaving port, journeying en route and then sinking within the movie’s running time of approximately 2 hours and 40 minutes.
 This is exactly how long the real RMS Titanic took to sink after being struck by the iceberg.
 This coincidence has caused plenty of controversy and conspiracy in the years after the film was released.
 Whether this was an artistic homage to the true disaster or pure coincidence is unclear.

 As depicted in the film, RMS Carpathia did, in fact, rescue the remaining survivors from the sunken RMS Titanic.
 RMS Carpathia arrived two hours after the ship had sunk, and was able to rescue 705 survivors from the lifeboats.